UMASIVAKUMAR14/Assassin-Game/README.md

 # Assassin-Game
-Plays the classic game "Assassin" using Java code that takes a list of names.
+The classic game "Assassin".
+Made using Java code.
+Takes a list of names before playing.